BlueJay909/runex/README.md

 ```

 The `json` output will follow this standard:
 - files will never have a children attribute
 - directories, even if empty, will always have a children attribute

 That's how you will be able to differentiate between them.

-in `-s` mode the following will be omitted:
+In `-s` mode the following will be omitted:
 - "path" - full file path
 - "content" - actual file source content

+---

 ## Testing